 In response to the housing crisis related to a global outbreak of COVID-19, a respiratory disease declared to be a pandemic ("the Pandemic") by the World Health Organization, Congress enacted the Consolidated Appropriations Act, 2021 in December 2020 to provide funding to assist households that are unable to pay rent or utilities.
 The Fund received the State's allocation of \$200 million under this Act to administer the rental assistance program, known as the Mountaineer Rental Assistance Program (MRAP), on behalf of the State.
-As of June 30, 2021, \$8,228,000 of these funds has been disbursed for rental and utility assistance.
+As of June 30, 2022, \$66,989,000 of these funds have been disbursed for rental and utility assistance.
 These funds are included in pass through grant revenue and pass through grant expense and in restricted cash and cash equivalents.

-In addition, in March 2021 Congress enacted the American Rescue Plan Act of 2021, which allocated \$152,000,000 to the State for rental assistance and \$50,000,000 in homeowner assistance, both of which the Fund will administer on behalf of the State.
-To date, the Fund has received \$60,800,000 of the rental assistance funds for the Rental Assistance Program (ERA2) and \$5,000,000 in homeowner's assistance for the Homeowners Assistance Fund (HAF).
-These programs are currently in the development stage and disbursements will begin in fiscal year 2022.
+In addition, in March 2021 Congress enacted the American Rescue Plan Act of 2021, which allocated \$152,000,000 to the State for rental assistance and \$50,000,000 in homeowner assistance, both of which the Fund administers on behalf of the State.
+To date, the Fund has received \$106,400,000 of the rental assistance funds for the Rental Assistance Program (ERA2) and \$50,000,000 in homeowner's assistance for the Homeowners Assistance Fund (HAF).
+As of June 30, 2022, \$53,216,000 of the ERA2 funds has been disbursed for rental and utility assistance and \$2,283,000 of the HAF funds has been disbursed for mortgage and utility assistance.
 These funds are included in pass through grant revenue and pass through grant expense and in restricted cash and cash equivalents.